tommyettinger/axhash/REBUTTAL.md

 Prepared for both C and C++ compilation.
 (Same here!)

 **Excellent**
-Passes all tests in ~~both [SMHasher](https://github.com/rurban/smhasher/blob/master/doc/rapidhash.txt)~~ (I haven't tried the older SMHasher 2 yet) and [SMHasher3](https://gitlab.com/fwojcik/smhasher3/).
+Passes all tests in both [SMHasher](https://github.com/rurban/smhasher/blob/master/doc/rapidhash.txt) (True for rapidhash and axhash.) and [SMHasher3](https://gitlab.com/fwojcik/smhasher3/) (Still true for rapidhash and axhash.).
 (Only for rapidhash:)
 [Collision-based study](https://github.com/Nicoshev/rapidhash/tree/master?tab=readme-ov-file#collision-based-hash-quality-study) showed a collision probability lower than wyhash and close to ideal.
-Outstanding collision ratio when tested with datasets of 16B and 66B keys: (But this data doesn't show that at all?
-Over 50% more collisions than expected for 62Gi of 64 and 256 as inputs?)
+Outstanding collision ratio when tested with datasets of 16B and 66B keys: (But this data doesn't show that, if I'm not mistaken?
+Should rapidhash have over 50% more collisions than expected for 62Gi of 64 and 256 as inputs?
+And in no case does it have 50% fewer collisions?)

 | Input Len | Nb Hashes | Expected | Nb Collisions |
 | --- | ---   | ---   | --- |